Southampton, Ontario: Trails

 The Saugeen Rail Trail is a 25 km long rail trail connecting Southampton and Port Elgin.
 It also connects to the larger Bruce County Rail Trail, It follows the route of the former Wellington, Grey and Bruce Railway line (later the CN Southampton Subdivision) which was abandoned in 1988.
 After the railways ceased to service the area, the tracks were removed and the beds were vacant and overgrown.
 A group of volunteers founded the Saugeen RailTrail Association in 1990, and convinced Port Elgin, Southampton and Saugeen Township to acquire sections of the then-unused rail bed.
 Over the years, the bed has been developed as trails for walking and cycling.
 The trail also connects to the 80 kilometre long Bruce County Trail Network which leads to towns such as Paisley, Walkerton, Mildmay and Kincardine.
 The trailhead can be accessed at River Street in Port Elgin, a few blocks north of the town centre and east of Hwy 21.
 There are other access points in both towns, some with parking.
 The trail is not groomed for cross-country skiing during the winter but is used frequently for that purpose.

 The Great Lakes Waterfront Trail also runs through Southampton, following a more coastal route and a mix of on-road and off-road rights of way.
 South of Port Elgin, it connects to MacGregor Point Provincial Park.

 Health care

 The Town of Saugeen Shores' hospital is in Southampton, Saugeen Memorial.
 Many physicians' practices are at the Saugeen Shores Medical Building.
-The hospital is part of the Grey Bruce Health Services' network of hospitals in northern Bruce and in Grey County.
+The hospital is part of the Bright Shores Health System's network of hospitals in northern Bruce and in Grey County.
 Hospital facilities include 16 beds, a 24-hour emergency department, surgery, acute medical care, outpatient services, and day surgery including ear, nose and throat surgery.